energywebfoundation/zero/README.md

 networks:
   zero:
 ```

+Detailed description of env variables is available [here](Configuration.md).

 ## Database schema setup

 After having all stack running, a database schema needs to be set.
 According to your needs, there are two options here: